ICCS-ISAC/iccs-isac.github.io/pages/recommended-directives-guidelines.md

 ## Acquiring Custom Software

-- When acquiring custom software or procuring source code via 3rd party, the source code and custom software must be obtained:
+- When acquiring custom software or procuring source code via a 3rd party, the source code and custom software must be obtained:
   - under an open source licence of the jurisdiction’s choice; or
   - with sufficient rights for the jurisdiction to release it under terms and conditions of its choice.